 Next: what kinds of epilators are there, and which kind is best for me?

-To answer this question you can either take a look at our Definitive Epilator Guide, which we compiled through extensive research and found the best epilators we could.
+To answer this question you can take a look at our Definitive Epilator Guide, which we compiled through extensive research and found the best epilators we could.
+If you’re looking for the short version – the Braun Silk Epil 9 Epilator is the single most popular epilator amongst my readers.

 It’s important to make sure your skin is in good condition for epilation to avoid more irritation than is necessary.
 There are multiple ways of doing this.